CZ-NIC/knot/doc/man_kdig.rst

 **+**\ [\ **no**\ ]\ **keepopen**
   Keep TCP connection open for the following query if it has the same connection configuration.
-This applies to +tcp, +tls, and +https operations.
+This applies to +tcp, +tls, +https, and +quic operations.
 The connection is considered in the context of a single kdig call only.

 **+**\ [\ **no**\ ]\ **tls**